-A native of Portland, Mark, along with his wife, Roberta and son, Michael own A.T.
+A native of Portland, Mark, along with his wife, Roberta, and son, Michael own A.T.
 Hutchins Funeral and Cremation Services.
 Mark is the third member of the Hutchins Family to own a funeral home in Portland.
 He holds a degree in accounting from USM.
-During his time away from funeral service, Mark work in the finance and accounting field for the City of Portland, Fairchild, Blue Cross and Blue Shield of Maine, the Sevigney Group, InterMed and Martin’s Point Healthcare.
+During his time away from funeral service, Mark works in the finance and accounting field for the City of Portland, Fairchild, Blue Cross and Blue Shield of Maine, the Sevigney Group, InterMed, and Martin’s Point Healthcare.

 Mark has always been committed to the community that he grew up in.
 In the past, he was involved with two little leagues as a coach and their President.
 He was a treasurer of the City of Portland’s Youth Sports Exchange.
 He served on the board for the Friends of Evergreen Cemetery, the United Way Finance Committee, the St. Pius X Parish Council and is a member of St. Peter’s Roman Catholic Church’s Finance Committee.

 Robert Kearney, Vice Chair